asyncawaiter/expense-tracker/README.md

 # Expense Tracker

-A beautiful, Apple-inspired expense tracker built with Next.js 14, Tailwind CSS, and shadcn/ui.
+A beautiful expense tracker built with Next.js 14, Tailwind CSS, and shadcn/ui.
 Uses the 50/30/20 budgeting rule (Fixed/Fun/Future You).

 ## Features